what we do

 Bruce Hopkins has been a mainstay of Eastern Suburbs beaches for the past 30 years.
 After being made Head Lifeguard for Waverley Council back in 2000, Hoppo was awarded Australian Lifeguard of the Year in 2006.
 With the success of Channel 10’s “Bondi Rescue”, he is also now a familiar face to millions around the globe.

-Little Heroes is grateful for the support and flexibility granted to us to run programs such as Surfsquad, Impact Zone Training and Arms Reach at the Beach.
+Little Heroes is grateful for the support and flexibility granted to us to run open water programs down at the beach.

 Dual-Olympian, Media Personality and Force of Nature